angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 ### Nathan _VendillionMisclique_ Anderson Stahl - 27th Place (7-2)

-::decklist{path=2021/09/27/meandeck.vendillionmisclique}
+::decklist{url=2021/09/27/meandeck.vendillionmisclique}

 > My general decision to play Doomsday for the Pit open was based on a gut
 > feeling that Ragavan decks would be less popular in paper and my general
 > dislike for the card.
 I didn't have very much experience with combo and got
 > 100% of my list from Kai and followed his stream religiously over the past few
 > months.
 Unfortunately I was wrong about my general impression of the metagame,
-> there was a bunch of monkey buisness.
+> there was a bunch of monkey business.
 Despite with facing some bad matchups
 > and my relative inexperience as a pilot, the deck felt bonkers.
 One thing I
 > will say is while the Bant/4C matchup feels close when I play online many of
 > the pilots in this event seemed to not have a good understanding of matchup